Stewie Goes for a Drive

-"Stewie Goes for a Drive" is the fourth episode of the tenth season of the animated comedy series Family Guy.
+"Stewie Goes for a Drive" is the fourth episode of the tenth season of the animated comedy series Family Guy, and the 169th episode overall.
 It originally aired on Fox in the United States on November 6, 2011.
 The plot depicts actor Ryan Reynolds moving into the house across the street, and Peter Griffin befriending him.
 Ryan flirts with Peter, making Peter uncomfortable, and their friendship ends.
 Meanwhile, Stewie takes Brian's car for a joy ride, and crashes it into a lamp post.
 Fearing the consequences, Stewie runs away from home, but then needs Brian's help when he ends up in a bad part of town.

-First announced at the 2011 San Diego Comic-Con International, the episode was written by Gary Janetti and directed by Julius Wu.
+First announced at the 2011 San Diego Comic-Con, the episode was written by Gary Janetti and directed by Julius Wu.
 It received mixed reviews from critics for its storyline and cultural references.
 According to Nielsen ratings, it was viewed in 5.73 million homes in its original airing.
 In addition to Reynolds, who voiced himself, the episode featured guest performances by Adam Alexi-Malle, Ralph Garman, Joe Lomonaco, Rachael MacFarlane, Tara Strong, and Wendee Lee, along with several recurring guest voice actors.

 Plot

 Brian picks up Stewie from a play date.
-On the drive home, Stewie listens to "Before He Cheats" by Carrie Underwood on the radio and decides to stay in the car by himself to continue listening after they reach home and accidentally hits the gear shift, causing the car to move forward, he then quickly puts the Gear shift back into Park and the Car stops.
+On the drive home, Stewie listens to "Before He Cheats" by Carrie Underwood on the radio and decides to stay in the car by himself to continue listening after they reach home and accidentally hits the gear shift, causing the car to move forward, he then quickly puts the gear shift back into park and the car stops.
 Thinking he can drive, Stewie takes the car for a ride and is thrilled by the experience.
 He hears on the car radio a contest to win Justin Bieber concert tickets.
 Stewie calls the radio station on his cell phone to try to win but becomes too nervous to talk so he hands the phone to Rupert.
 In the process, he takes his eyes off the road, loses control of the car, and crashes into a lamp post head-on, destroying the front end of the car.
 Stewie is uninjured and limps the totaled car home and hopes Brian will not notice.
 Unfortunately for Stewie, Brian does notice the damage and the fact that he left Rupert in the car and immediately confronts Stewie.
-He scolds Stewie not just for wrecking his car, but for also for putting himself in a position where he could gotten killed.
+He scolds Stewie not just for wrecking his car, but for also putting himself in a position where he could have gotten himself killed.
 Brian then says he will tell Peter and Lois to make sure that Stewie learns his lesson.
 Afraid of being punished, Stewie runs away and leaves a CD-ROM for Brian detailing his plans.